Anniepoo/swiplchrtut/advanced.md

 So far we've not discussed modules.

+There is one store per thread, shared by all modules.

+Each **module** is treated independently as far as the **rules** it sees, and what is allowed in the **head** of the rules.

+However, you can add CHR constraints from other modules, calling them in Prolog or CHR bodies.

 When a CHR constraint is defined in a module, it is module qualified.

 The usual module/use_module/export pattern works: